CARE ACT 2014

 The local authority should consider encouraging the training and development of care worker staff to at least the standard of the Care Certificate being developed by Skills for Care and Skills for Health.

 When commissioning services, the local authority should assure itself and have evidence that service providers employ staff who are remunerated to a level that enables them to retain an effective workforce.
 Remuneration must be at least sufficient to comply with the national minimum wage legislation for hourly pay or equivalent salary.
 This will include appropriate remuneration for any time spent travelling between appointments.
 Guidance on these issues can be found at the HMRC website.

-In particular, local authorities should encourage relevant staff to be trained or developed to meet the National Skills Academy standards and programmes of training for care and support commissioners Commissioning Now, or equivalent, and appropriate standards for commissioning related services such as housing services where appropriate.
+In particular, local authorities should encourage relevant staff to be trained or developed to meet the National Skills Academy standards and programmes of training for care and support commissioners and appropriate standards for commissioning related services such as housing services, where appropriate.
 Local authorities should consider the skills and capabilities needed to support new approaches to commissioning, for example, outcomes-based and integrated commissioning.
 Local authorities should have regard to the emerging skill levels and qualifications being developed for commissioning staff by Skills for Care.

 Click here to view Manchester’s Market Position Statement (available on the Manchester City Council website).

 The local authority must work to develop markets for care and support that – whilst recognising that individual providers may exit the market from time to time – ensure the overall provision of services remains healthy in terms of the sufficiency of adequate provision of high quality care and support needed to meet expected needs.
 This will ensure there are a range of appropriate and high quality providers and services from which people can choose.